fschick/Authentication.OneTimeToken/README.md

 Provides an authentication scheme for one-time access tokens to support file download via direct link for protected resources
 ## Frameworks supported
 - ASP.NET Core 6.0
+- ASP.NET Core 7.0
 ## Demo
-A demo applikation can be found in folder `FS.Authentication.OneTimeToken.Demo`
+A demo application can be found in folder `FS.Authentication.OneTimeToken.Demo`
 ## Installation
 Install from NuGet package
 ```powershell